| KUANTAN, Malaysia — Rising prices for cooking oil are forcing residents of Asia’s largest slum, in Mumbai, India, to ration every

 afford the raw material.

 This is the other oil shock.
-From India to Indiana, shortages and
+From India to Indiana, shortages and soaring prices for palm oil, soybean oil and many other types of

 vegetable oils are the latest, most striking example of a developing